-The 16th Annual Sandia Mountain Snowshoe Race, presented by the Friends of the Sandia Mountains, is scheduled for January 20, 2018.
-The Race begins at 10:00 am at the lower level parking lot at Sandia Crest and is a 5-km/3.1 mile tour through beautiful trails in the Cibola National Forest.
+Please plan to join us for the 17th Annual Sandia Mountain Snowshoe Race, presented by the Friends of the Sandia Mountains on Saturday, January 25, 2020.
+The Race will begin at 10:00 am at the lower level parking lot at Sandia Crest and is a 5-km/3.1 mile tour through beautiful trails in the Cibola National Forest.

-Registration instructions will be available at this web site (www.sandiasnowshoe.com) beginning November 20.
+Registration instructions will be available at this web site (www.sandiasnowshoe.com) beginning in late November.

 All proceeds go to the Friends of the Sandia Mountains for preservation and maintenance of trails and other US Forest Service resources.

 The registration fee includes pre- and post-race refreshments, the required parking fee at the Crest, and prizes in several categories.
-The race is limited to 150 participants, and racers of all levels are invited to participate.
+The race is limited to 175 participants, and racers of all levels are invited to participate.
 The registration limit is usually met early, so please donít delay and miss out on the fun.

 We suggest that you try to carpool to the Crest on race day.
 Parking may be limited.